Q: What is the “success rate” of Stone Grzegorek & Gonzalez LLP in EB5 cases?

 Q: What is the likely difficulty with a regional center affiliated EB5 case?

 A: Although EB5 law was first enacted in 1990, regional centers have not become popular until the last few years.
 Consequently, within USCIS there is not a longstanding accepted body of standards that apply in regional center affiliated cases.
-The applicable standards are still evolving, and I suppose with some surprise, not all USCIS examiners view the applicable standards the same way a practicing attorney would.
+The applicable standards are still evolving.
 Proof of job creation in a regional center affiliated EB5 case depends on the analysis of an expert economist, and the effective communication to USCIS of economic principles can be challenging.
-During 2012, in particular, USCIS has denied many individual investors' petitions, finding the job creation methodology to be inadequate.
+In recent years, USCIS has denied many individual investors' petitions, finding the job creation methodology to be inadequate.

 Q: Can you identify a common problem with EB5 cases based on a stand-alone investment?